Published 2021-03-14.

 setting can be defined to hold an array of directory names to search for assets.

-directory in the Django webapp to the asset search path.
+The following adds a top-level static/ directory in the Django webapp to the asset search path.

 This directory could be used to hold static files that are common to several apps.